VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 {{< columns >}}

-One of the more common methods to add variety is too just to sequence your sequences (usually this is called scenes) which, while *can* be done by putting multiple sequences <a class="ptr">(4)</a> through and sequencing that switch, is a bit tedious to set up.
+One of the more common methods to add variety is too just to sequence your sequences (usually this is called scenes) which, while *can* be done by putting multiple sequences <footnote>...or a multi-lane sequencer like the Bogaudio PGMR sequencer that was used above</footnote> through and sequencing that switch, is a bit tedious to set up.

 <--->